 The Cobb Gymnastic Center is managed by Dianna Nulty, supervisor for the instructional gymnastics program offered by Cobb County Parks, Recreation, and Cultural Affairs.
 The Club, which is the competitive program, is run by the Board of Directors.
-The teams and coaching staff are supervised by the Program Coordinator, Nidra Bailey, and the Head Coach Fernando Pizarro.
+The teams and coaching staff are supervised by the Program Director, Fernando Pizarro.